Skip to content

 from google.protobuf import struct_pb2

-from kessel.auth import OAuth2ClientCredentials
+from kessel.auth import OAuth2ClientCredentials, fetch_oidc_discovery

 from kessel.inventory.v1beta2 import (